 But then, in 1909, just as it seemed she had the world of education at her feet, Harriet’s glittering career came to a premature end when she announced her intention to marry 20-year-old George Weller, a former pupil 17 years her junior.

-Despite the fact that there was nothing improper about their relationship and that Harriet and her husband would remain happily married until George's death in 1952, the scandal was too much for the authorities at the time and Harriet was forced to leave the job she loved so much.
-She would never enter a classroom again…
+Despite the fact that there was nothing improper about their relationship and that Harriet and her husband would remain happily married until George's death in 1952, the scandal was too much for the authorities at the time and Harriet was forced to leave the job she loved.
+She would never enter a classroom again.

 However, this was not the end of her story, because she now had time to write a book expounding the ideas she had formulated during her 12 years as a teaching practitioner.
 The book, entitled The Dramatic Method of Teaching, attracted a great deal of attention in educational circles and influenced the thinking of teachers as far away as the USA and Japan.
 Harriet’s small place in history was assured.